 7 Steps To Securing Your Linux PC

-In a stroke of what I can only describe as pure genius, I had installed a utility to remember all my passwords and passphrases with just one master passphrase (which I could remember just fine).
+In a stroke of what I can only describe as pure genius, I installed a utility to remember all my passwords and passphrases with just one master passphrase (which I could remember just fine).
 Where had I installed that utility?
 In my /home filesystem, of course.

 With that in mind, here are a few simple ways to boost your desktop Linux security.